k2view-academy/K2View-Academy/articles/21_Fabric_troubleshooting/05_monitoring_dashboard_example_setup.md

 ### Loki

-[Here](/articles/21_Fabric_troubleshooting/resources/loki-local-config-example.yaml) you can find Loki config example yaml.
+[Here](/articles/21_Fabric_troubleshooting/resources/loki-local-config-example.yaml) you can find a Loki config example.

 After making the changes and adjustments, per your deployment, locate it in the Loki installation directory and rename it to "loki-local-config.yaml".